racket/rhombus/rhombus/0000-rhombus.md

 only with definition forms that recognize it, and not, for example, as a function argument.

-_Get rid of multiple values?
-See the current [rationale](#rationale-and-alternatives)._
+_Get rid of multiple values' See the current [rationale](#rationale-and-alternatives)._

 ## Mutable variables

 Variables are immutable unless they are declared with the `mutable` binding operator.
-The `=` infix operator assigns to a mutable variable while also returning the variable's new value.
+The `=` infix operator assigns to a mutable variable while also returning the variable’s new value.

 ```
 def mutable todays_weather: "sunny"